DataDog/datadog-ci/src/commands/synthetics/README.md

 export DATADOG_SYNTHETICS_OVERRIDE_LOCATIONS="aws:us-east-1;aws:us-east-2"
 ```

-**Note** The env variable `DATADOG_SYNTHETICS_LOCATIONS` has been deprecated in favour of `DATADOG_SYNTHETICS_OVERRIDE_LOCATIONS`

 ### Test files

-Test configuration files offer a way to configure individual tests differently than the general way defined through the other forms of configuration.
-It can also be used to configure multiple runs of the same test with different configurations.
+Test configuration files let you customize individual tests or set up multiple runs of the same test with different settings, beyond what you can do with other configuration methods.

-The Test configuration file takes priority over the other forms of configuration such as the global configuration file, environment variables, and CLI parameters.
-So to add it to the structure mentioned above it would look like this:
+These files take precedence over global configuration files, environment variables, and CLI parameters.
+So, the priority order including test configurations is as follows:

 ``` yml
 Global Config < Environment variables < CLI parameters < Test Config